 ⇒ Research projects include individual and team fieldwork to interview, survey, and observe tourists and tourism workers at Chichen Itza and in Piste, for example tour guides and tour groups, heritage site workers, waiters, and venders.

-⇒ Objectives for 2014 prioritize surveying tourists about their experience and understanding of the Maya.
+⇒ Objectives prioritize surveying tourists about their experience and understanding of the Maya.

 3. Tourism Events & Performances

 Participant researchers use participant observation, interviewing, observation, and survey questionaires to document and analyze the everyday activites as expressions and modalities of tourism meanings; students contribute to the anthropology of intra-global cultural

 dynamics and identity formation.